wuxc/pywin32doc/md/PyIDataObject.md

 #### Comments
 Can be enumerated to return a series of[PyFORMATETC](#pyformatetc)describing the formats

-that the object can render.
+that the object can render\.

 #### Methods